Recruit-R/recruitr-resume-parser/README.txt

 resume parser for senior project

-Make sure this version of spacey is installed

-1. python -m pip install https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-2.3.1/en_core_web_sm-2.3.1.tar.gz

-Run run.sh file
+1. Run run.sh file which will also run pre_requisites.py

-1.

 run these commands in order in the cloud shell